This is a Government bill

 On 20 November 2024, Parliament agreed motion S6M-15530, to treat the Prisoners (Early Release) (Scotland) Bill as an Emergency Bill.

-Parliament then agreed motion S6M-15545, setting out a timetable to consider the Bill.
+Parliament then agreed motion S6M-15545, setting out the following timetable for consideration of the Bill.

 An Emergency Bill is a Government Bill that needs to be enacted more quickly than the normal timetable allows.